ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Effective and available startup options

-The new GET /_admin/options
+The new GET /_admin/options and GET /_admin/options-description HTTP API

 endpoints allow you to return the effective configuration and the available